-A JAL payment and or in-kind service is considered past due if not received in full and reported in CARES by the 25th of the month.
+A JAL payment and or in-kind service is considered past due if not received in full and reported in CARES by the 25th of the month; however, agencies have until the end of the calendar month to enter payments without causing a past due notice to be generated..
 CARES will issue a notice to inform the loan recipient of the past due payment.
-A second past due payment generates a second notice to the participant.
-After the third missed payment, in conjunction with the CARES generated notice, the PACU will process a tax intercept request with the Wisconsin Department of Revenue to recover the outstanding balance.
-Once the loan has been transferred to the PACU, the entire outstanding balance must be recovered in cash whether or not the repayment agreement included a partial repayment through in-kind services.
+This notice is called a "dunning" notice.
+A second past due payment generates a second dunning notice to the participant.

+After the third missed payment and dunning notice, PACU will certify the debt to the Wisconsin Department of Revenue to recover the outstanding balance.
+Once the loan is considered delinquent, which is defined as 3 missed payments over the life of the debt, the entire outstanding balance must be recovered in cash whether or not the initial repayment agreement included a partial repayment through in-kind community service.